Day Trip to Murano: Home of Exquisite Venetian Glass

 Day Trip to Murano: The must-see sights of this Venetian island

-Murano is a small island and is best explored on foot.
-Whether you arrive in Murano at the Colonna, Faro, Museo or any of the other Vaporetto stops, you will find that strolling along the canals of Murano and getting lost in its alleys is a fun experience in itself.
+Murano is a small, walkable island best explored on foot.
+Whether you arrive at Colonna, Faro, Museo, or any of the other Vaporetto stops, wandering along its peaceful canals and weaving through narrow alleys quickly becomes part of the experience itself.

 1. Museo del Vetro – the Murano Glass Museum